-TRC, on the behalf of CCR, conducted initial consultation with WDFW before field surveys were initiated to determine potential concerns regarding habitat, habitat connectivity, and wildlife, and to request agency input and review of study plans.
-Following a virtual meeting with Yakima County, Washington State Department of Transportation (WSDOT), and WDFW on December 8, 2020, comments were received from Michael Ritter, Wildlife Area Habitat Biologist for the WDFW, including pre-Project assessment approach and guidance on wildlife survey methodology (Appendix A).
+TRC, on the behalf of CCR, conducted initial consultation with WDFW before field surveys were begun to determine potential concerns regarding habitat, habitat connectivity, and wildlife, and to request agency input and review of study plans.
+Following a virtual meeting with Yakima

+County, Washington State Department of Transportation (WSDOT), and WDFW on December 8, 2020, comments were received from Michael Ritter, Wildlife Area Habitat Biologist for the WDFW, including pre-Project assessment approach and guidance on wildlife survey methodology (Appendix A).

 A follow-up call with Michael Ritter and Scott Downes (WDFW Wildlife Area Habitat Biologist) occurred on January 5, 2021, during which survey methodology and timing were discussed in more detail.
-An additional discussion, focused on finalizing survey parameters, was held on February 17, 2021.
+An additional discussion, which focused on finalizing survey parameters was held on February 17, 2021.
 Once the Study Area was defined and selected for the Project, TRC developed a study plan outlining the proposed wildlife surveys including target species and methodology.
 The study plan was submitted on March 12, 2021, to Michael Ritter for preliminary feedback.
 Comments were received from Michael Ritter on March 15, 2021.
-The study plans were revised in response to the comments.

-Several follow up calls were made to Michael Ritter between June 2021 and January 2022, TRC called to inquire about recommended management and mitigation practices, to discuss habitat and species recorded in the Study Area, and to discuss protocols for species-specific surveys (Appendix A).
+Several follow up calls were made to Michael Ritter between June 2021 and January 2022.
+TRC called to inquire about recommended management and mitigation practices, to discuss habitat and species recorded in the Study Area, and to discuss protocols for specific species surveys (Appendix A).